Valence Modifications in Hygroscopic VI3 Degraded Crystals via Soft X-Ray Synchrotron Radiation: Abstract

 \section{Abstract}

 Among van der Waals crystals, transition metal trihalide VI\textsubscript{3} has driven attention for its magnetic and orbital properties.
 However, its chemical instability under ambient conditions make its exploitation challenging for technological implementation.
-In this context, here we show how synchrotron radiation soft X-rays partially restore stoichiometric chemical and electronic properties of VI\textsubscript{3} crystals.
-By combining X-ray absorption and X-ray photoemission spectroscopies, we show as-cleaved and aged (in ultra-high vacuum conditions) chemical degradation of VI\textsubscript{3} crystal surface, with the formation of vanadates, and its, at least partial, recovery under high-flux soft X-ray beam exposure, revealing that superficial hygroscopic contamination couples relatively weakly to the crystal surface.
+In this context, here we show how synchrotron radiation soft X-rays induce changes in the valence state of hygroscopic VI\textsubscript{3} crystals aged in high vacuum conditions.
+By combining X-ray absorption and X-ray photoemission spectroscopies, we show as-cleaved and aged chemical degradation of VI\textsubscript{3} crystal surface, with the formation of vanadates, and its valence modifications under high-flux soft X-ray beam exposure, revealing that superficial hygroscopic contamination couples relatively weakly to the crystal surface.